-The latest smart home technology for heating, cooling and plumbing makes it even easier to stay on top of your energy usage.
+The latest smart home technology for heating, cooling, and plumbing makes it even easier to stay on top of your energy usage.
 It’s also a great way to balance your family’s comfort with lower energy bills.

 The best part is that there isn’t much work required on your end.
 And you can monitor your home and make adjustments from just about anywhere with your phone.
-Many of these devices can be integrated with existing smart home automation systems, or you can use them on their own.
+Many of these devices can be integrated with existing smart home automation systems.
+A or you can use them on their own.

 Smart thermostats take the guesswork out of keeping your home comfortable at an energy-efficient temperature.
 Most have learning capabilities, which pick up on your desired temperatures and schedule to create a custom program.
-You’ll only have to set it a couple of times, and then you can forget it, because most thermostats work with your phone to know when you’re at home or away.
+You’ll only have to set it a couple of times, and then you can forget it because most thermostats work with your phone to know when you’re at home or away.

 Independent studies from Nest, a popular smart thermostat manufacturer, show these devices could help you save around $145 on utilities each year.
 Combined with ENERGY STAR® rebates that are often available from your local utility company, installing one won’t cost you much at all, especially when you consider the long-term savings.

 Smart home vents are a great complement to your smart thermostat.
 These vents are a less expensive version of a zoning system, which allows you to fine-tune your home’s comfort room by room.
 The only difference is that smart home vents replace your typical vent covers and can be controlled via your phone.

 Sensors know when a room is occupied, and the motorized covers make it easy to adjust vents in hard-to-reach places.
 That way, you can have the temperature just how you like it.